Slovenia · tool

 - •Reservations are recommended for popular restaurants, especially on weekend evenings.

-- •Lunch is typically the main meal of the day, often eaten between 12 PM and 2 PM, while dinner is usually lighter and eaten earlier than in some southern European countries.
+- •Lunch is typically the main meal of the day, often eaten between 12 PM and 2 PM, while dinner is usually lighter and eaten later, around 7 PM or 8 PM.